AngelSt7/nestcache/README.md

 # Welcome to @angexxl/nestcache!
-En English🚀
+In English🚀

 This is my second npm package, and it comes to drastically improve what was my first attempt at creating a useful CLI for developers.